Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Introduction

-In the main Theorem~A (Section 1.1), we show $1-1$ correspondence between the asymptotic expansions of the time-one map $f_\nu$ in the phase space and an asymptotic expansion of the Lebesgue measure of the tail of its orbit in the $\varepsilon$-space.
-This shows that we can read the codimension of the bifurcation (here $2$) from the uniform asymptotic expansion of the Lebesgue measure of the tail of an orbit of the time-one map.
-That is, by determining how many first terms of the scale \emph{vanish} at the moment of bifurcation.
+In the main Theorem~A (Section 1.1), we give a $1-1$ correspondence between the asymptotic expansion of the time-one map $f_\nu$ (i.e. of the displacement function $g_\nu$) in the phase space and the uniform asymptotic expansion of the tail tube function of its orbit in an appropriate compensator variable.
+Recall the reason for introducing compensators: in the $\varepsilon$-space the expansion of the tube function was not uniform with respect to the parameter $\nu$.
+Theorem A shows that we can read the multiplicity of a fixed point in the given bifurcation (how many fixed points can bifurcate from it in the given family), from the number of terms vanishing in the uniform asymptotic expansion of the Lebesgue measure of the tail of an orbit of the time-one map.

-In Theorem~C the expansions from Theorems B.1 and B.2 are regrouped so that terms from the same group give birth to the same term at the bifurcation value $\nu=0$.
+Proposition~\ref{prop:pm} and Theorem~B give precisely these uniform asymptotic expansions of the tail tube functions $\ell(\varepsilon)$ in appropriate Chebyshev systems including compensators.
+They are used in the proof of the main Theorem A at the end of Section~\ref{sec:main}.
+Proposition~\ref{prop:pm} concerns the model vector field case, while Theorem~B is for general vector fields of the form \eqref{eq:polje} under generic assumptions.
+Note that, due to computational reasons, the expansions are given for the continuous counterpart $\ell^c(T_{\varepsilon,\nu})$ of the length first and then, in Corollary~\ref{cor:discrete}, for the standard length $\ell(T_{\varepsilon,\nu})$.
+For the standard length $\ell(T_{\varepsilon,\nu})$, some additional oscillatory terms appear in the expansion due to the step function nature of the discrete critical time separating the tail and the nucleus, see Subsection~\ref{sec:conttime}.

-The idea of uniform asymptotic expansions in Chebyshev scales using compensators was introduced in \cite{roussarie} where the Chebyshev scale for the first return map $P_\lambda$, $\lambda\in [0,\delta)$, in a generic unfolding of the saddle loop was given.
-The \emph{codimension} of the loop is brought into $1-1$ correspondence with cyclicity.
+In Theorem~C the expansions from Proposition~\ref{prop:pm} and Theorem~B are regrouped so that (in general infinitely many) terms from the same group at $\nu\neq 0$ merge to the same asymptotic term at the bifurcation value $\nu=0$.
+This illustrates the earlier mentioned phenomenon that the limit as $\nu\to 0$ does not commute with asymptotic expansion in $\varepsilon$ of the tube function.
+Also, we get in Section~\ref{ss:prvi} the asymptotic expansions in $\varepsilon\to 0$ of $\ell(T_{\varepsilon,\nu})$ in the case $\nu>0$ and $\nu=0$.
+The expansions have qualitatively different terms, which, in particular, results in a jump in the box dimension at the moment of bifurcation.
+Theorem~C is alsoused in Remark~\ref{rem:zadnji} for reading the formal class of the unfolding from fractal data.

-We treat here only $1$-parameter bifurcations, since greater number of independent parameters is expected to generate the difficult problem of \emph{independent compensators}.
-The same problem arises for polycycles with more resonant saddles of different hyperbolicity ratios, as compared to the saddle loops.
-See e.g. \cite{rouscau}.
+Finally, note that the multiplicity (here $2$) is one of the analytic invariants of saddle-node vector field unfoldings \cite{kostov, KR}.
+For reading the other analytic invariants by tube function, see Remark \ref{rem:zadnji}.
+We recall also that in \cite{kmrr} parabolic germs were studied (not depending on parameters and not necessarily given by a time-one map of a saddle-node).
+It was shown how to read the analytic invariants of these germs from their orbit.